rkp8000/gcp_tensorflow_gpu_install_and_benchmarks/README.md

 I definitely didn't figure all this out on my own.
 I basically just copied all the key components from [Steve Domin's article](https://hackernoon.com/launch-a-gpu-backed-google-compute-engine-instance-and-setup-tensorflow-keras-and-jupyter-902369ed5272) and changed all the software versions to be compatible with the latest tensorflow (v1.6.0).

 The environment-gpu.yml file and tf_test.py are from the Udacity Github repos [https://github.com/udacity/CarND-Term1-Starter-Kit](https://github.com/udacity/CarND-Term1-Starter-Kit) and [https://github.com/udacity/CarND-LeNet-Lab](https://github.com/udacity/CarND-LeNet-Lab) with a couple very minor changes.

+The lines for getting TensorFlow to print out your GPU devices is from [this StackOverflow post](https://stackoverflow.com/questions/38559755/how-to-get-current-available-gpus-in-tensorflow).

 Happy cloud computing.